jenkinsci/jira-steps-plugin/docs/pages/steps/jira_get_project_statuses.md

 ## Overview

-Query all statuses by project id or key.
+This step queries all the statuses of a particular project.

 ## Input